 You may use whichever time period works best for youeither a full calendar year or one year back from when you are applying.

-The form(s) should be filled out by a physician of a comparable position at that institution, such as the chief of staff or medical director, with a note of explanation attached to either the reference form or application.
-Note that the two forms may not be filled out by the same person.
+The form(s) should be filled out by a physician of a comparable position at your institution, such as the chief of staff or medical director, with a note of explanation.
+The two forms may not be filled out by the same person.

-No. If you are applying for two MOC exams (e.g., general surgery and pediatric surgery), you only need to submit the application materials once.
-However, the application fee and exam fee must be paid for each exam.
+No. If you are registering for two MOC exams (e.g., general surgery and pediatric surgery), you only need to submit the registration materials once.
+However, the registration fee must be paid for each examination.

 We do not endorse or critically evaluate any review courses.